fungjj92/hellojfung/src/posts/dancemeditation.md

 ---

-Thank you endlessly to my late dance mentor Manfred Fischbeck for seeing and encouraging the creativity in me, even from his hospital bed.
+Thank you endlessly to my late and great dance mentor Manfred Fischbeck for seeing and encouraging the creativity in me, even from his hospital bed.
 This was/is by some magic a self-regenerating gift.